AdobeDocs/campaign-web.en/help/v8/workflows/workflow-settings.md

 These settings are pre-configured in the template selected when creating the workflow, but can be edited as needed for this specific workflow.

-To do this, click the **[!UICONTROL Workflow settings]** icon  in the upper-left corner of the canvas, next to the workflow label.
+To do this, click the **[!UICONTROL Settings]** button available in the actions bar above the workflow canvas.

 ![](assets/workflow-settings.png)